jmgomezsoriano/graph-edit-distance/README.md

 # graph-edit-distance
 A set of edit distance edition methods based on graphs.
-These methods allow to calculate the edition cost of an entity (for example a word), among a big quantity of terms with less computational cost than the usual methods.
+These methods allow to calculate the edition cost of an entity (for example a word or text), among a big quantity of terms with less computational cost than the usual methods.

-At the moment, only a normal Levenshtein algorithm is applied, but it is very easy to add new algorithms thanks to the project structure.
+At the moment, only normal and weighted Levenshtein algorithm are developed, but it is very easy to add new algorithms thanks to the project structure.

-# Important note

-The preprocess parameter in _Graph()_ constructor is not being available in further versions, don't use it, please.

 # Install